 The following health insurance companies have offices within a radius of 1 km from the campus:

-To apply for your residence permit, make an appointment with your immigration officer at the Foreigners’ Registration Office, either via e-mail or online.
-If you don't live in Braunschweig, please contact the Foreigners’ Registration Office in your place of residence.
+To apply for your residence permit, make an appointment with your case worker at the Immigration Office (in German the responsible local authority is called the Ausländerbehörde) by e-mail or online.
+If you do not live in Braunschweig, but you are already living in Germany, please contact the Immigration Office in your place of residence.

 About two weeks after enrolment you will receive your user ID (y-number).
 This allows you to use all services, software trainings and introductory events of the Gauß-IT Center.
 If you have any questions, simply contact the IT service desk.

 Even if you already have a good command of German, you will notice at the beginning of your studies that it is not always easy to understand all lectures or to write German term papers.
 We therefore recommend that you attend a German course parallel to your studies and further improve your German language skills.

 The Language Centre offers free German courses at all levels.
 They cover a broad variety of student requirements, e.g. conversational German, scientific language, presentation or academic writing.
 A language course usually takes up two semester hours per week (SWS).

 To attend a German course, register in person at the Language Centre.

 You can immediately take a test to assess your existing level of ability.